Intelligent sampling for multiple change-points in exceedingly long time series with rate guarantees: Performance Evaluation of Intelligent Sampling: Simulation Results

-We next illustrate, through a set of simulation studies, the theoretical properties of the intelligent sampling procedure: the rate of convergence and the lower than $O(N\log(N))$ computational running time, along with the validity of the asymptotic distribution.
+We next present a series of simulation results.
+Part of our computational work illustrates the validity of our theoretical work, such as the rate of convergence, the lower than $O(N\log(N))$ computational running time, and the asymptotic distributions.
+We also present some other simulations to analyze the practical benefits of our procedure.
 All simulations in this section were performed on a server with 24 Intel Xeon ES-2620 2.00 GHz CPUs, with a total RAM of 64 GB.

-{\bf Implementation of Intelligent Sampling via BinSeg:} There are numerous parameters associated with the multiple change point problem.
-Of importance are not only just the minimal separation $\delta_N$, minimum jump size $\underline{\Delta}$, and the number of change points $J$, which are the main parameters that appear in the theory, but also how the change points are distributed across the data sequence (which can vary wildly if $(J+1)\delta_N<N$), the actual values of the jumps $\nu_{i+1}-\nu_i$, for $i=0,...,J$, and the first-stage subsample size $N_1$.
-All of these can affect the accuracy of the procedure, particularly in the first stage rather than the zoom in estimation at the second stage (which is usually accurate if the first stage was accurate to begin with).